 Liquid investments risk is the risk of financial loss from liquid investments held and is reduced by the nature and credit rating of the investee and the limits of concentration to each entity.
-The Board's appetite is to maintain counterparty limits with Australian banks to a maximum of 50% of capital and other non-bank financial institutions to a maximum of 30% of capital, dependent upon their credit rating.
+The Board's appetite is to maintain counterparty limits with Australian listed banks, Australian Settlements Limited, Federal and State Governments to a maximum of 50% of capital.
 Given the high quality and/or relatively short duration of these investments, the company does not expect any counterparty to fail to meet its obligation.
 Details of exposures to liquidity investments are set out in the notes.